 Despite what some retailers may tell you, an understanding of the major active ingredient combinations (profiles) in The Amazing Flower is more important than whether or not the product is labeled an "Indica", "Sativa", or "Hybrid", or has a clever "strain" name.
-One of the reasons why this categorization remains today is that it is not easy to deliver a consistent active ingredient profile from harvest to harvest - even in the same controlled indoor facility with the same genetics and processes.
+One of the reasons why this categorization remains today is that it is not easy to deliver a consistent active ingredient profile in cannabis and hemp flower from harvest to harvest - even in the same controlled indoor facility with the same genetics and processes.

 Cannabinoid Content Varies from Batch to Batch

 The THC content of this single "strain" varied from around 15% to almost 25% over a period of 10 months and 14 different batch numbers.